Watcher (angel): Second Book of Enoch

 The Mercer Dictionary of the Bible makes a distinction between the Grigori and the fallen angels by stating that in fifth heaven, Enoch sees "the giants whose brothers were the fallen angels."

 The longer recension of 2 Enoch 18:3 identifies the prisoners of second heaven as the angels of Satanail.

+Other sources and traditions

-Book of Giants
+The Book of Giants

-The story of the Watchers is shown also in the Book of Giants.
+The story of the Watchers is shown also in The Book of Giants.